-As of June 8, we have canceled all on-site training programs at ASPCA Spay/Neuter Alliance (ASNA) through the end of the year.
-However, given the rapid change in circumstances related to COVID-19, recommendations from public health officials and availability of veterinary supplies, we will continue to reevaluate our re-opening date.
+As of January 21, 2021, we have suspended all on-site training programs at ASPCA Spay/Neuter Alliance (ASNA) through June 6, 2021.
+However, given the rapid change in circumstances related to COVID-19, and recommendations from public health officials, we will continue to reevaluate our re-opening date.

-If you are scheduled to train with us between March 16 and December 31, 2020, your training is canceled:
+If you are scheduled to train with us prior to June 6, 2021, your training has been canceled:

-- We are happy to reschedule you for a date in January of 2021 or later.
-Any fees you have paid to ASNA will be applied to that new training date.
+- We are happy to add you to a priority waitlist for dates June 7, 2021 and later.
+Should we reschedule you for a later date, any fees you have paid to ASNA will be applied to that new training date.

-- If you wish to cancel, we will refund any fees already paid to ASNA.
+- If you wish to cancel, we will refund fees already paid to ASNA upon request.

-If you are scheduled to train with us on January 4, 2021 and after, we are leaving your training as is:
+If you are scheduled to train with us June 7, 2021 and after, we are leaving your training as is:

 We are proud to offer licensed veterinarians an educational, hands-on experience with safe, effective and efficient spay/neuter procedures.
 Our program, based in Asheville, NC, has gained popularity and recognition from veterinarians of all experience levels and backgrounds.
 Year-round scheduling (Monday to Thursday) and the availability of up to 22 AAVSB RACE and NYSED-approved continuing education credits all contribute to an invaluable program that is experienced by 200 veterinarians annually.
 Training will be either 1:1 or 2:1, with your ASPCA Spay/Neuter Alliance instructor, depending on your experience level.